Zhero-Six/bot-battlr/README.md

 # Bot Battlr

-Bot Battlr is a single-page React application built with Vite and Bun, designed to allow users to browse a list of bots, enlist them into a custom army, release them, or permanently discharge them.
-The app fetches bot data from a `json-server` backend and provides a clean, interactive, and responsive user interface.
-This project demonstrates React components, props, state management, event handling, and data fetching with a modern development stack.
+Welcome to **Bot Battlr**, the one and only spot in the known universe where you can custom build your own Bot Army!
+This single-page React application, built with Vite and Bun, allows users to browse a list of robots, view their details, and enlist them into a galactic army.
+The app fetches bot data from a `json-server` backend and provides a clean, interactive interface with sorting, filtering, and bot management features.

 ## Table of Contents
 - [Features](#features)